wp-plugins/mail-from/readme.txt

 Tested up to: 2.2.3
 Stable tag: 0.1

-A WordPress plugin that allows you to change the default wordpress@yourdomain.tld email address that WordPress sends it's email from.
+A WordPress plugin that allows you to change the default wordpress@yourdomain.tld email address that WordPress sends it's email from, and the name of the sender that the email is from.

 == Description ==

-*Mail From* is WordPress plugin that that allows you to change the default wordpress@yourdomain.tld email address that WordPress sends it's email from.
+*Mail From* is WordPress plugin that that allows you to change the default wordpress@yourdomain.tld email address that WordPress sends it's email from, and the name of the sender that the email is from.
 It's as simple as that.

 == Installation ==